Everton - Fulham: How to watch, stream, start time, odds, prediction

 Team news

 Everton are without top scorer Dominic Calvert-Lewin, who had a scan on a hamstring injury he picked up in the FA Cup win against Tottenham.
-Goalkeeper Jordan Pickford will also be missing, but Josh King, Andre Gomes and James Rodriguez will all be available to return.
+Goalkeeper Jordan Pickford will also be missing, but Josh King, Andre Gomes and James Rodriguez are back with Gomes and James starting at Goodison Park.

-Fulham are hopeful that Terence Kongolo and Tom Cairney will be back soon.
+Fulham announced a positive COVID-19 test for Aleksandar Mitrovic.
+The Cottagers get Terence Kongolo back on the bench but it’s too soon for Tom Cairney.

 What they’re saying